 What do I need to reprogram a vehicle controller?

 What is a J2534 Pass Thru device?

-A J2534 Pass-thru Device is an interface that acts as a gateway between a vehicles controller and the technician’s PC.
+A J2534 Pass-thru Device, such as the VSI NxGen, is an interface that acts as a gateway between a vehicles controller and the technician’s PC.
 Its purpose is to translate the messages back and forth between the PC and controller into a protocol that is understood by the vehicle.

 Why do I need a J2534 reprogrammer?

 Computers and software in cars have been expanding at an exponential rate.
 There are now over 100 Million reprogrammable controllers on the road today.
 Updating vehicle controller software is becoming one of the leading solutions for vehicle repairs.
 Reprogramming may be the only way to fix some of these issues:

 - Fuel efficiency